aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/xlsm-to-xlt/_index.md

 ---
 title: PHP XLSM to XLT - XLSM to XLT Converter
 description: Aspose Excel.
-Convert XLSM to XLT quickly and easily with Aspose.Cells.
-PHP XLSM to XLT.
-PHP Save XLSM to XLT.
-Save XLSM as XLT using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert XLSM to XLT format, enabling seamless saving of XLSM data into XLT format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert XLSM to XLT in PHP., Save XLSM to XLT using PHP., PHP XLSM to XLT saveformat., XLSM to XLT Converter., PHP Save XLSM as XLT]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart XLSM files to XLT Converter for PHP., Convert XLSM to XLT in PHP., XLSM files to XLT Conversion in PHP., Leverage intelligent data processing to automatically parse and save XLSM into XLT format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}